edubkendo/firstApp/README.md

 heroku addons:add mongohq:free
 ```

-*To use heroku addons like mongohq:free, you are required to "verify" your account by providing a credit card
+*To use heroku addons like mongohq:free, you are required to "verify" your account by providing a credit*

-number.
-I used an old Visa Gift Card I had, which may or may not have had a dollar or two left on it
+*card number.
+I used an old Visa Gift Card I had, which may or may not have had a dollar or two left on it *

-(literally, there would have been less than three dollars.)
-They claim they do not charge the card at all--
+*(literally, there would have been less than three dollars.)
+They claim they do not charge the card at all- *

-unless you add paid services.
-I believe this is likely true, because I doubt this card would have
+*unless you add paid services.
+I believe this is likely true, because I doubt this card would have *

-worked otherwise.*
+*worked otherwise.*

 ### To finish setting up on heroku:

 Login to heroku website, go to myApps, pick app, click on "Add ons", click on MongoHQ.
+On MongoHQ

-On MongoHQ website, click Database Users tab.
+website, click Database Users tab.
 Click "Add a user".
 Add username and password.

-Go to "Database Info" tab.
-Now, in /config/databases.coffee set it as follows:
+Go to "Database

+Info" tab.
+Now, in /config/databases.coffee set it as follows: Under production, name is set to

-Under production, name is set to Database from the MongoHQ site.
+Database from the MongoHQ site.
 If your Mongo URI is:

 mongodb://<user>:<password>@vinegar.mongohq.com:12123/app1231231

-Then "name" would be "app1231231", port would be 12123, host: vinegar.mongohq.com,
+Then "name" would be "app1231231", port would be 12123, host: vinegar.mongohq.com, and the username

-and the username and password strings would be for the database user you just set up on the mongohq website,
+and password strings would be for the database user you just set up on the mongohq website,

 *NOT your heroku username and password.*

+Example:

 ```
 module.exports =